 Click to Donate

 For over 50 years, Betty Reid Soskin held a secret.
-Deep in her closet, she’d hidden a box of reel-to-reel tapes with dozens of stunning original songs that narrate her personal journey through the 1960s & 1970s.
-For decades, she’s been too afraid to confront the emotional baggage that went along with her music, so she buried it away.
+Deep in her closet, she'd hidden a box of reel-to-reel tapes with dozens of stunning original songs that narrate her personal journey through the 1960s & 1970s.

-Betty’s music is a haunting flashback to her family’s experiences confronting Jim Crow segregation in California.
+Her music is a haunting flashback to her family’s experiences confronting Jim Crow segregation in California.
 As the first African-Americans to integrate in an all-white suburb of San Francisco, her son survived being stoned by white children, and her family endured daily bigotry that left permanent scars.

-The film follows Betty’s journey from the first time she listens to her old tapes, through her collaborations with younger musicians, and culminates with her singing of one of her songs to a crowd of thousands backed by a full symphony orchestra and choir - but only after confronting the deep personal traumas that had kept her from her music for so long.
+The film follows Betty’s journey from the first time she listens to her old tapes, through her collaborations with younger musicians, and culminates with her singing of one of her songs to a crowd of thousands backed by a full symphony orchestra and choir.

 In collaboration with the next generation of Bay Area Musicians, Betty’s songs converge past & present through their exploration of race, identity, and what it means to be American.

-I first met Betty in 2016, and we became close friends through countless conversations without the camera rolling.
+"I first met Betty in 2016, and we became close friends through countless conversations without the camera rolling.
 This relationship has guided the film at every juncture, so that Betty’s voice and take on her life are authentically hers, rather than my interpretation of her story.
 Back in 2016, Betty hadn't listened to most of her music in decades, but she did have a homemade CD of a few songs she had dubbed from her reel-to-reel tapes years ago.
 Nobody had taken much notice of her music, including her.
 As she said, her songs would have gone to the trash heap when she passed away, but when she played a song for me, I was totally blown away.
 That moment changed both of our lives forever.
 She entrusted me with her music and her story and that's a responsibility that I take very seriously and promise to uphold.
-Over the past 7 years, I have helped connect Betty with musicians of many generations from across the Bay Area, and I have always made it a priority to listen to Betty and her family on how I can craft a story that's authentic to their lived experience.
+Over the past decade, I have helped connect Betty with musicians of many generations from across the Bay Area, and I have always made it a priority to listen to Betty and her family on how I can craft a story that's authentic to their lived experience.
 Betty, her children, her cousins, and her granddaughter have all given me input on how this story should be told.
-I hope you'll help me deliver on this promise & fulfill this family's dream.
+I hope you'll help me deliver on this promise & fulfill this family's dream." - Bryan Gibel

-Betty turned 102 on September 22, 2023.
+Betty turned 103 on September 22, 2024.
 Her icon and mentor was her great-grandmother Leontine, who was born into slavery and passed away when she was 102.
 Betty's final wish is to see this film and her unreleased music out in the world before she dies.
 It's what continues to give her meaning now that she has retired from the National Park Service.
 But given her advanced age, the clock is ticking.
 That is why time is of the essence for this project.

 YOUR DONATION IS TAX-DEDUCTIBLE!